 Most Versatile: Breville BOV900BSS Smart Oven Air with Super Convection

-What We Like: Large range of functions, can fit a small Dutch oven
+What We Love: Large range of functions, can fit a small Dutch oven

-What We Don’t Like: Has a learning curve, heavy
+What We Don’t Love: Has a learning curve, heavy

 If you need a toaster oven that can do it all, look no further than the Breville Smart Oven Air.
 It's an absolute beast that saves you the trouble of buying three separate appliances.
 Sure, the 1800-watt machine can toast your bagel, buns, and bread slices (there are even presets for that).
 But, it can also air fry, dehydrate, and slow cook.
 Not to mention that it can roast a small turkey and you can fit a small Dutch oven in there.
 Most importantly, it does all of these things well.